 The NordicTrack adjustable dumbbells are another compelling option in the adjustable dumbbell space.
 They are extremely similar in design and price point to the SelectTech adjustable dumbbells.

 Having used both sets of dumbbells, there are very few differences between them.
 The NordicTrack adjustable dumbbells use a slightly different weight locking mechanism that appears to do a good job of holding your weight in place.

 They are easy to use, robust, and can be used as a traditional dumbbell would be used in the gym.
-You can perform the seated tricep press, goblet squats and dumbbell pullovers without issue.
+You can perform goblet squats and dumbbell pullovers without issue.

-I have one friend who owns a set and uses them 4-5x a week for a range of purposes – as an addition to his calisthenics and for weight lifting workouts.
-He has not had any issues with longevity or durability over the last year or so that he’s had them.
+I have one friend who owns a set and uses them 4-5x a week for a range of purposes be it in calisthenics or resistance training, of course, and he has not had any issues with longevity or durability over the last year or so that he’s had them.
 Looking at reports online, they appear to be well made and I cannot find too many people complaining about build quality.

 NordicTrack Adjustable Dumbbell Weight Increments